wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                   June 2016

+5.2.
+NSEC

+   If a full-service resolver implementation supports aggressive negative caching, then it SHOULD support aggressive use of NSEC and enable it by default.
+It SHOULD provide a configuration switch to disable aggressive use of NSEC and allow it to be enabled or disabled for specific zones.

+   The validating resolver needs to check the existence of an NSEC RR matching/covering the source of synthesis and an NSEC RR covering the query name.

    If the full-service resolver's cache contains an NSEC RR covering the source of synthesis and the covering NSEC RR of the query name, the full-service resolver may respond with NXDOMAIN error immediately.